SonarSource/sonarcloud-github-c-cpp/README.md

 ## Do not use this GitHub action if you are in the following situations

 * You want to analyze code written in a language other than C or C++.
 Use [SonarCloud GitHub Action](https://github.com/SonarSource/sonarcloud-github-action/) instead
-* You want to run the action a 32-bits system - build wrappers support only 64-bits OS
+* You want to run the action on a 32-bits system - build wrappers support only 64-bits OS

 ## Additional information